Lord Kelvin: Disaster and triumph

-Thomson's fears were realized when Whitehouse's apparatus proved insufficiently sensitive and had to be replaced by Thomson's mirror galvanometer.
+Thomson's fears were realised when Whitehouse's apparatus proved insufficiently sensitive and had to be replaced by Thomson's mirror galvanometer.
 Whitehouse continued to maintain that it was his equipment that was providing the service and started to engage in desperate measures to remedy some of the problems.
-He succeeded in fatally damaging the cable by applying 2,000 V. When the cable failed completely Whitehouse was dismissed, though Thomson objected and was reprimanded by the board for his interference.
+He fatally damaged the cable by applying 2,000 volts.
+When the cable failed completely Whitehouse was dismissed, though Thomson objected and was reprimanded by the board for his interference.
 Thomson subsequently regretted that he had acquiesced too readily to many of Whitehouse's proposals and had not challenged him with sufficient vigour.

 A joint committee of inquiry was established by the Board of Trade and the Atlantic Telegraph Company.
 Most of the blame for the cable's failure was found to rest with Whitehouse.
 The committee found that, though underwater cables were notorious in their lack of reliability, most of the problems arose from known and avoidable causes.
 Thomson was appointed one of a five-member committee to recommend a specification for a new cable.
 The committee reported in October 1863.